 Research travel insurance carefully

-Here are some things to keep in mind when searching for working holiday insurance for New Zealand:
+Here are some things to keep in mind when searching for the best working holiday insurance for New Zealand:

 - Another thing to look for in the small print is whether you can fly to New Zealand on a one-way flight.
-Again, many companies will not cover a trip with you leaving your home country without a return flight.
+Again, some insurance providers will not cover a trip with you leaving your home country without a return flight

 - Check whether it is possible to extend the policy while away, in case you decide to keep travelling